mrhoseah/React-Redux-Movie-Store/README.md

 #React Js with Redux
-This a demo movie shop with movies and users\
+This a demo movie shop with movies and users

-Actions available on the movie shop are 'sold' and 'added'\
+Actions available on the movie shop are 'sold' and 'added'Cancel changes

-Go through the cod and feel free to make improvement on this small project.\
+Go through the cod and feel free to make improvement on this small project.

 ## Available Scripts